kazhoffman/Predicting-the-Winner-of-an-MLB-Game/README.md

 The code provided asks for the user input of two MLB teams and produces a winner of a theoretical game between the two using data from the 2022 and 2021 seasons.
 All of the data needed to run the program is provided within the wrapper, so there is no need to reference an outside database in a different directory.
 To use this program, you will need to start by downloading the R file provide named "PredictingWinner.r".
+To download, all you need to do is click the title "PredictingWinner.r" and it should be downloaded to your downloads folder.
+After this open up R, find the file in your downloads, and open up the package in R.
 You should be able to open the file in your R program and call the function "match()" thats held within.
 After calling, you should be given a list of the available teams to enter as labeled within the database.
 It is important to enter the team name as given or you will be continually prompted to reenter the team.